Stephen Bonga Award in POetry & Prose for High school students

 Prize Now Closed

-- All work will be considered for inclusion in the print journal.
+All work will be considered for inclusion in Up North Lit.

-- Submit your double-spaced work as a single doc, docx, or pdf file.
+Submit your work as a single doc, docx, or pdf file.
 Poetry may be single space.

-This award will be given annually to two high school students in the Northland in memory of Stephen Bonga, an Ojibwe and African American fur trader, interpreter, and founder of United Methodist Church in Superior, WI.
+This award will be given annually to two high school students in Minnesota, Wisconsin, or Michigan in memory of Stephen Bonga, an Ojibwe and African American fur trader, interpreter, and founder of United Methodist Church in Superior, WI.
 Bonga was influential in the development of Fort Snelling and Grand Portage among other accomplishments.

 All applicants should submit the following material:

-Each award will be judged by Deborah Keenan.
-Each document in the packet should be formatted as a doc, docx, or PDF, and the student’s name, high school, email, phone number, and address should appear only on the title page of the creative manuscript.
+Each document in the packet should be formatted as a doc, docx, or PDF, and the student’s name, high school, email, phone number, and address should appear on the title page of the creative manuscript.